waku-org/docs.waku.org/docs/contribute.md

 ## Make Pull Requests

-Community pull requests (PRs) are highly encouraged, but we recommend beginning with a feature request or posting on the [Vac Discourse forum](https://forum.vac.dev/) to gauge interest and gather feedback before proceeding with a PR.
+Community pull requests (PRs) are highly encouraged, but we recommend beginning with a feature request or posting on the [Vac Forum](https://forum.vac.dev/) to gauge interest and gather feedback before proceeding with a PR.

 ## Contribute to Waku Research